cboudereau/fpddd/README.md

 # fpddd

-## Putting the Domain Model to Work
+## Part I. Putting the Domain Model to Work

 ### Communication and the Use of Language
 #### UBIQUITOUS LANGUAGE